 God saved my physical life by allowing me to go to jail that day.
 But two weeks later he saved my soul.

-I went to a jail preaching service on a Tuesday morning about 10am.
+I went to a jail preaching service on a Sunday morning about 10am.
 There was a man preaching out of the Psalms and for the first time in my life I was convicted of my sin.
-Even growing up in a Baptist Church and a godly home I was never convicted of sin.
-And sin is mankind's problem, Jesus died for our sins and for us to have forgiveness. "all have sinned and come short of the glory of God... ...the wages of sin is death".
+Even after growing up in a Baptist Church and in a godly home I had never realized that I was a sinner.
+And sin is mankind's problem.
+Sin is what has separated us from God.

-On September 7 2003 I bowed my head and repented of my sin and called upon God for forgiveness and he saved me.
-He immediately gave me peace and joy and the thing I longed for most but did not realize it till I had it- Purpose.
+On September 7 2003 I bowed my head and called upon the Lord for forgiveness and he saved me.
+He immediately gave me peace and joy and the thing I longed for most but did not realize it till I had it - Purpose.

-I am convinced and alarmed that many who think they are saved are not.
+I am convinced that many who think they are saved are not.
 I thought I was saved.
 I had no real reason why, I just figured since I knew the right words and I knew who Jesus was and went to church that I was saved.

 But I learned that day that only Christ can draw you to himself and to do that he must convince you of your need for him.
 God had to prove to me that I was lost before he could save me.

-Can you remember a time when Christ convicted you of sin and you realized your need for forgiveness?
+Can you remember a time when you realized your need for forgiveness?
 Have you ever truly believed upon Jesus for the reason of forgiveness of sins?
 If so, there will be a change in your life.
-If there is no change and church seems boring and you get no nourishment out of preaching and godly fellowship; if there is no real desire to love God and serve Him, I would recommend doing what Paul told the Corinthian church, "examine yourselves, whether ye be in the faith" .
+If there is no real desire to love God and serve Him, I would recommend doing what Paul told the Corinthian church, "examine yourselves, whether ye be in the faith" .